-In most states ‘overtime’ means they’ll receive 1.5 times their usual hourly pay.
-In addition to the over 40 overtime law, in the states of California and Kentucky there are specific overtime rules for working 7 consecutive days in a single work week.
+In most states, ‘overtime’ means hourly workers will receive 1.5 times their usual hourly pay.
+In addition to the over 40 hours overtime law, there are specific overtime rules for working seven consecutive days in a single workweek in both California and Kentucky.

-Fortunately, Kronos can be configured to handle this for you.
+Complicated, right?
+Fortunately, there are time and attendance features in Kronos that can be configured to handle this for you.

 - Select “New.”

-- Give the new zone a name (ex: “7th Consecutive Day Reset”).
+- Give the new zone a descriptive name (ex: “7th Consecutive Day Reset”).

 - For the zone type, choose the “Consecutive Days Worked” option.